-Alaska is any nature lover’s paradise as it is a vast and beautiful wilderness filled with mountains, forests and wildlife.
 Hiking in Alaska is the perfect way to experience the sheer natural beauty of the state.

-There are many hiking trails to choose from including guided tours, solo adventures and trails ranging from very easy to incredibly difficult.
+There are many Alaska hiking trails to choose from including guided tours, solo adventures and trails ranging from very easy to incredibly difficult.

-So whether you’re a casual hiker looking to explore the outdoor wonders of the Alaskan wilderness or someone looking for a good hiking challenge, you can’t go wrong hiking in Alaska.
+Whether you’re a casual hiker looking to explore the outdoor wonders of the Alaskan wilderness or someone looking for a good hiking challenge, you can’t go wrong hiking in Alaska.

 The Kenai River is renowned for its magnificent turquoise color and the Kenai River Trail follows its meandering shape so that you can see its pristine blue hue up close.